 Sweet potato is one of the best sources of fiber amongst vegetables, and probably the highest of the vegetables your dog will actually want to eat (avocados and artichokes don't seem like the most appealing treats for your dog, but who knows?).
 A single cup of cooked sweet potato contains nearly 6 grams of fiber.

-Beta-Carotene is what gives sweet potatoes their unique color, but does a lot more than just make the food look pretty.
-Beta-Carotene is an antioxidant that helps protect against heart disease and can reduce the risks of certain types of cancer.
+Beta-Carotene is what gives sweet potatoes their unique orange color, but it does a lot more than just make the food look pretty.
+Beta-Carotene is a potent antioxidant that helps protect against heart disease and can reduce the risks of certain types of cancer.
 It also converts to vitamin A in your dog's body.

 Vitamin A is essential for a dog's vision, growth, muscle strength, and skin health.
 If your dog is experiencing night blindness, poor skin quality, abnormal reproductive development, or poor bone development, it may be a sign of serious Vitamin A deficiency, and sweet potatoes (along with other treatments or diets) could help with these issues.

-These vitamins not only help your dog stay healthy, but they can also recover faster from injuries or illnesses.
+These vitamins not only help your dog stay healthy, but they can also aid them in recovering faster from injuries or illnesses.

 These sweet potatoes just keep on getting better.
-In addition to being full of vitamins, they also contain calcium, potassium, and iron.
+In addition to being rich in vitamins, they also contain calcium, potassium, and iron.
 Each of these minerals contributes to the overall well being of your dog in its own way.

 Potassium helps to maintain a correct fluid balance in your dog's body, as well as preserving nerve transmissions and muscle function.

 Calcium helps to keep a dog's teeth and bones strong and healthy.
-It also assists with proper cytoplasmic function and metabolic activity.
+It also assists with proper cellular function and metabolic activity.

 Give me that sweet potato!